dimajix/flowman/QUICKSTART.md

 ## 2.7 Quitting

-Finally we quit the Flowman shell via the `quit` command.
+Finally, we quit the Flowman shell via the `quit` command.
 ```
 flowman:weather> quit
 ```